-The Bridge: Music Learning for Life is an outreach initiative of the Marcel A. Desautels Faculty of Music and the fruition of a life-long dream of Steve Kirby, director of Jazz Studies, who grew up in a tough St Louis neighborhood.
+The Bridge: Music Learning for Life is an outreach initiative of the Desautels Faculty of Music and the fruition of a life-long dream of Steve Kirby, Director of Jazz Studies, who grew up in a tough St Louis neighborhood.
 The Bridge brings music instruction into under-served neighborhoods, inspiring at-risk students to find positive ways of expressing themselves and helping them feel connected to the community at large.

 It has been proven that students who have undertaken music instruction later excel in their chosen areas of study because of the particular dynamics of music learning.
 By investing in students who otherwise have little access to music instruction, the Bridge Program is investing in the future of this city and the creative minds of the next generation.